 The kitchen is contemporary and stylish with all of the fixtures and fittings needed, decorated in classy black and white furnishings to complete the downstairs.

-The upstairs is home to three charming, cosy bedrooms as well as a substantial and classy family bathroom.
+The upstairs is home to two charming, cosy bedrooms as well as a substantial and classy family bathroom.